Buddster124/Break-Windows-Update/README.md

    1. Disable: This will disable BITS / wuauserv on start-up and it will stop the service.
 It will also move/rename qmgr.dll and wuaueng.dll.
    2. Renable: This will revert what the disable option did.
    3. ~~Destroy: This will completly remove qmgr.dll and wuaueng.dll aswell as remove the windows update service completely.~~
-   4. Destroy: At the moment this script only removes the wuauserv service.
+   4. Destroy: At the moment this function only removes the wuauserv service.
 It will keep the .dll files in "C:\GHTemp\SystemFiles\WindowsUpdate\", As you will need qmgr.dll for bits to work.

    # Notes
    1. The .dll files for windows update and bits are moved to "C:\GHTemp\SystemFiles\WindowsUpdate\".
 If this directory is removed after disabling windows update, You will be unable to restore windows update.